william6909/eaglercraft-plugins-fork/README.md

 - **Multiverse** allows you to add more worlds to a server besides the overworld/nether/end

-- **NoCheatPlus** deters any players from using your server to develop hacked clients
+- **UpdatedNoCheatPlus** deters any players from using your server to develop hacked clients

 - **NoSpawnPVP** disables PVP in the server's `spawn-protection` radius set in `server.propeties`